This blog provides information for educational purposes only. Read our complete summary for more info.

 An experienced distiller knows when to make a "cut" from the heads to the hearts and also from the hearts to the tails.
 In distilling a "cut" is when you stop collecting in one jar and start collecting in a new jar.
 This is a skill that is learned over time and required a bit of practice.

-If you are making clear whiskey I recommend to error on the caution as you are learning to make your cuts.
-It is best to make the head cut late and collect a bit of the hearts with the heads than to make the cut early and have heads mix with your hearts.
-Along the same note, it is better to make your tails cut early and have a bit of hearts in the tails than vise versa.
+Cuts can have a dramatic impact on the final product.
+Commercial distillers will tell you that It is best to make the head cut late and collect a bit of the hearts with the heads than to make the cut early and have heads mix with your hearts.
+Along the same note, it is better to make tails cut early and have a bit of hearts in the tails than vise versa.